Erin Ingram suffered severe injuries after being brutally mauled by two pit bulls

 The Criminal Trial

 This week, the criminal trial of the dogs' owner, Twyann Vaughn, unfolded in a Decatur courtroom.
-Portions of segments were even recorded by the media.
+Portions of segments were recorded by the news media.
 Jurors listened to the 911 call where Erin is heard screaming in the background.
 Tearful neighbors described how they could not get the pit bulls to let go of her.
-Vaughn was charged with two counts of reckless conduct, violation of the county's vicious dog ordinance and not having her pit bulls immunized for rabies.
+Vaughn was charged with two counts of reckless conduct, two violations of the county's vicious dog ordinance and two counts of failing to immunized her pit bulls for rabies.

 Now that the criminal trial is complete, DogsBite.org hopes that Erin and members of her family are able to heal in a way that was not possible before.